MicrosoftDocs/WSL/WSL/troubleshooting.md

 AllowLocalFirewallRules         : False
 ```

-==AllowLocalFirewallRules:False means the locally defined firewall rules, like that by HNS, will not be applied or used.==
+<mark>AllowLocalFirewallRules:False means the locally defined firewall rules, like that by HNS, will not be applied or used.</mark>

 **2. And Enterprise can push down Group Policy and MDM policy settings that block all inbound rules.**